FES Restoring rural livelihoods and ecosystems

 Our commitment

-We have invested in FES as part of LGT Venture Philanthropy’s environment strategy to scale up the protection and regeneration of threatened and destroyed ecosystems.
+We partner with FES as part of LGT Venture Philanthropy’s environment strategy to scale up the protection and regeneration of threatened and destroyed ecosystems and elevating the role of Indigenous People and Local Communities (IP&LCs) as stewards of ecosystems.
 We provide comprehensive support across three areas:

 Business expertise